Guides

 schedule:

-workflow_dispatch: # Allow triggering manually from the Forgejo UI.
+workflow_dispatch: # Allow manual trigger from the Forgejo UI.

 jobs: